serbulent/TrainableRepresentationAnalysis/README.md

       - drug_target_family_pred_score_type_representation_name_dataset_name.npy: This file includes scores (f1,accuray,mcc) belngs to 10-fold cross-validation.
       - drug_target_family_pred_score_type_perclass_representation_name_dataset_name.npy: This file includes scores (f1,accuray,mcc) belngs to 10-fold cross-validation for each class.

-# **Benchmarking your own representation model:**

-  - Semantic similarity prediction, Ontology-based protein function prediction and Drug target protein family classification tasks can be run for any representation vector dataset.
-There are two possible ways to do this:
-    - Cloning the capsule and running it on Code Ocean.
-    - Clonning this repository  (this option is advised if you plan to run additional tasks over the default ones, as the run time may be elevated).

-  - Prepraration of the input vector dataset:
-    - Generate your representation vectors for all human proteins (i.e. canonical isoforms) and SKEMPI dataset which can be found at [SKEMPI_seq.txt](https://drive.google.com/file/d/1m5jssC0RMsiFT_w-Ykh629Pw_An3PInI/view?usp=sharing) file.
-    - File format:
-      - Each row corresponds to the representation vector of a particular protein.
-      - The first column header should be "Entry" and the rows contain the respective UniProt protein accessions.
-      - Following column headers can be the index number of the dimension of the vector, the rows contain representation vectors' values (i.e. each column corresponds to a dimension of the representation vector).
-      - Representation vectors should have a fixed size.
-      - Save your representation vectors in comma separated (csv) text file.
-      - All representation vectors files used in this study can be found in the folder [representation_vectors_dataframes](https://drive.google.com/drive/u/1/folders/1B_TuRtz88Tv4R02WjliMXkbrJB5g5YXO).
-  - Following the generation of the representation vector file, the benchmark tests can be run as described above.
-  - For the local run, dependencies can be found in the environment section of the code ocean capsule.

 # License